gdepeute/dae.notes/cust.iqgeo.md

 - Interested in Japan primary, US secondary
 - GIS product for network installers, map view for planning, designing, implementing, servicing network infrastructure

+- Calls
+  - 12/29/22
+    - With Matt Jones who was tasked to create a demo for their sales conference in January
+    - Sent Matt full dump of current hazards, API docs, how to link to hazards, ...